Hurricane Melissa: Jamaica

 The United States and Jamaican Air Forces worked to deliver supplies to isolated communities in Jamaica.
+The Jamaican National Housing Trust bought 5,000 container homes to distribute and sell among Jamaicans.
+The Prime Minister noted that shipping would take an extensive amount of time.
+A six-month-long moratorium on mortgages was also issued for 20,000 properties.
+The Jamaican Government allocated J$10 million towards housing reconstruction.
+Officials prioritized the restoration of power to the city of Montego Bay to jump start the tourism industry in undamaged hotels.
+Consumption taxes on certain goods were suspended until January 15, 2026.

 The Miami Heat and its regional partners donated around US$1 million in supplies and necessary items as part of recovery efforts in Jamaica following Melissa.
 Various South Florida aid organizations also mobilized to provide assistance to affected island states.
 Likewise, The Walt Disney Company announced it would contribute US$1 million to help relief efforts, and American Airlines raised more than US$1.2 million for the American Red Cross to help aid communities affected by the storm.
 The Philadelphia Union, in collaboration with goalkeeper Andre Blake, announced a relief drive to help those in Jamaica affected by the storm.
 Additionally, Home Depot co-founder and Atlanta Falcons owner Arthur Blank announced he would donate US$1.5 million to World Central Kitchen to help provide food and water for those affected, along with a further US$1 million to Team Rubicon to aid in on-the-ground response.
 The Secours Populaire Français sent a mission to Jamaica.
+Intcomex pledged support for the Cave District, Westmoreland for six months.

 The World Bank activated a support package alongside the Jamaican government and the Inter-American Development Bank to conduct a post-storm damage analysis.
 The World Bank also announced the payout of a US$150 million catastrophe bond triggered by Melissa.
+On December 23, the World Food Programme began a program to distribute food to 123,000 Jamaicans in the west of the nation.
 The government of the Cayman Islands sent US$200,000 of supplies and pledged $1.2 million in aid to Jamaica.
 BermudAir organized an airlift for Jamaica.
+40,000 pounds of goods were donated to Jamaica from the Jamaican Association of Bermuda.
 The government of Trinidad and Tobago sent eight containers of supplies to Jamaica and pledged to send more aid in the coming days.
 The United States Department of State sent a disaster assistance response team to provide search and recovery assistance.
 The State Department would later announce they were sending $12 million to Jamaica.
-IsraAid sent a emergency response team to Jamaica after the storm passed and brought mental health experts to provide mental health and psychosocial support.
+IsraAid sent an emergency response team to Jamaica after the storm passed and brought mental health experts to provide mental health and psychosocial support.
+The Government of the Cayman Islands donated US$1 million to Jamaica, with a third going to a community voucher, education, and agriculture each.
 Starlink services were made free for the people of Jamaica with the goal of helping recovery efforts.